alexmaco/rust-workshop/DAY_1.md

 - ownership enables Rust to make memory safety guarantees without needing a garbage collector
 - none of the ownership features slow down the program while running
-- ownership rules
+- ownership rules:
   - each value in Rust has a variable that’s called its owner
   - there can only be one owner at a time
   - when the owner goes out of scope, the value will be dropped
 - the scope of a variable starts with the declaration and ends with the closing curly brace `}`
-- the simple types are copied instead of moved (integer, float, boolean etc)
+- the primitive types are copied instead of moved (integer, float, boolean etc)

 ```rust
 let s1 = String::from("hello");